mrudulamadhavan/My-Projects/README.md

  * Link : https://bit.ly/3MqtqWi
  * Performed a comprehensive analysis of 100,000 orders received between 2016 and 2018, formulating strategies to extract essential insights based on set of attributes and offer actionable recommendations aimed at boosting the sales of a worldwide retailer using SQL.
+ * Implemented joins, sub queries and CTE to establish relation between multiple data source.
+ * Discovered sales increased drastically 52.13 % from previous month in November, which coincides with five festive seasons, recommended for discount, better inventory management and hassle free pay option in this month.

  **Open Pub Application**